clojurewerkz/monger.docs/articles/gridfs.md

 ---
-title: "Monger, a Clojure MongoDB client: storing large files in MongoDB using GridFS"
+title: "Monger, a Clojure MongoDB client: storing large files in MongoDB using GridFS | MongoDB library for Clojure"
 layout: article
 ---